 - Sesame seeds

-- 4 stalks of parsley (or about half a bunch), finely chopped
+- 4 stalks parsley or about half a bunch, finely chopped

-- 2 Tablespoons of ground meat kebab seasoning
+- 2 T of ground meat kebab seasoning